code-matt/redux-react-rails-boilerplate/README.md

 ### Caviats
 * Ruby/Rails/Bundler Setup - Its beyong the scope of this readme to help you with this, it can be something of a long process given your setup.
-If you are on Windows, god help you.
+If you are on Windows, God help you.
 Here are some usefull links: https://github.com/rbenv/rbenv https://github.com/bundler/bundler

 * Router - This is not set up to work with the react-router.
 If you think